-Speak with a surrogacy professional to discuss your surrogacy goals.
+Step 2: Speak with a surrogacy professional to discuss your surrogacy goals.

-Every surrogacy journey is unique, and only an experienced surrogacy professional can give you an accurate idea of what it will be like to become a surrogate mother with their surrogacy program.
+Every surrogacy journey is unique, and only an experienced surrogacy professional can give you an accurate idea of what it will be like becoming a surrogate mother with their surrogacy program.

 During this initial conversation with a surrogacy specialist, you will be asked about your preferences for your surrogacy process, including: